k1yrix/csso-tb-old-csgo-sounds/readme.md

 this project is basically porting the csgo old sounds community sound addon from CSSO 1.1 (image below) to the CSSO Test Builds.

+(disclaimer: this does not include old UI sounds, that's for another project)

 the only differences is that this port uses the sound script based from the vanilla sound script and doesn't use recompiled models.

 ![the screenshot of the community addon entry for csgo old ounds](aaaaaa.png)